E-Sid/scripts/README.md

 - `.bas` files are BASIC files that run under FreeBASIC which could be installed on GNU/Linux or MS-Windows or run online on a browser
 - `.bat` files are batch files that run under FreeDOS, and could be used on MS-Windows command prompt `cmd.exe`
 - `.html` files refer to platform independent that works on any browser that can run Javascript
-- `.pl` files refer to Perl files, they are platform independent, and come prebundled in GNU/Linux distros.
+- `.pl` files refer to Perl files, they are platform independent, and come prebundled in GNU/Linux distros, possibly MacOS X & Haiku.
 - `.ps1` files refer to MS-PowerShell works under Mircosoft Windows, and works under GNU/Linux Bash Shell (if Ms-PowerShell is installed)
 - `.rexx` files refer to REXX files which are platform independent, they run under Unix, Amiga & Amiga-like OS (eg Amiga OS4, MorphOS & AROS), they can run under GNU/Linux if REXX is installed
 - `.sh` files refer to BASH Shell scripts which could be used GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X, or Haiku